Money dance: Ukraine

 At Ukrainian weddings, the father of the bride usually begins pinning money on her dress.
 He is followed by the best man and groomsmen, and, finally, by the remainder of the male guests.
 Another variation is where the bride's veil is removed and given to the maid of honor and an apron is placed on the bride.
 Money is then placed into her apron during the dance.

 Balkan

-In Balkan countries (Bosnia, Serbia,...) weddings, instead of pinning the money on the bride's gown, the male guests give the money to the best man for safe keeping.
+In Balkan (Albania, Bosnia, Serbia, etc...) weddings, close relatives throw and shower money on the couple while they’re dancing.

 Hungary

 At Hungarian weddings, the bride takes off her shoes and puts them in the middle of the dance floor.
 Then her shoes are passed around from guest to guest and each deposits a contribution.

 Africa

 Nigeria

-Money spraying is an integral part of the Yoruba people of Nigeria.
-They are very flamboyant and appreciate the essence of life and every success in merriment.
-Other tribes in Nigeria described them as party loving people.
-Money spraying symbolizes a showering of happiness, good fortune and a display of the guest's affection for the couple.
-The bride and groom are ushered in and dance behind the wedding party.
-Guests encircle the couple on the dance floor and come forward, placing bills on the couple's forehead or side of their chest allowing them to “rain down.”

-“At a Nigerian wedding reception, the bride and groom are dressed in traditional attire,” “For the Yoruba Ethnic Group, the bride wears Iro and Buba and the groom wears an Agbada.
-As the money is sprayed, 'collectors’ take the cash from the floor and place in bags for the couple.”
+In Nigeria, particularly among the Yoruba people, the tradition is known as money spraying and involves guests throwing naira notes at celebrants during weddings and other social events.
+This practice originated in the 1940s when families would discreetly place money in a groom's pocket to assist newlyweds with expenses.

+During Nigeria's oil boom in the 1960s and 1970s, the practice evolved into a public display of throwing crisp naira notes at dancing celebrants, symbolizing wealth, status, and generosity.
+The practice is tied to Yoruba culture's owambe (lavish parties) and Juju music traditions, where guests shower musicians and praise singers with cash as appreciation.

+Guests typically toss money in the air, place it on the celebrant's forehead, or pin it to their clothing during events like a wedding's first dance.
+The cash is collected by designated assistants and helps cover event costs or supports the couple's future endeavors.
+Despite its cultural significance, money spraying faces legal challenges under Nigerian currency abuse laws, leading to various enforcement actions by authorities.